Chaos Engineering

 One day, we could have workload A on cluster host A, and the next day or even on the same day, the same cluster host could be hosting Application workload B. Therefore, different types of impacts could depend on the time of day.

-Microservices change fast and often: Microservices consist of constantly evolving apps.
+D: Microservices change fast and often: Microservices consist of constantly evolving apps.
 New microservices are added, and existing ones are decommissioned quickly.
 So, what does this mean to usage patterns?
 This will result in different usage patterns on the infrastructure.
 If everything is often changing, it can be hard to derive the baseline and build a topology map unless you have something automatic in place.

-Metric explosion
+Metric Explosion

 In the traditional world, we didn’t have to be concerned with the additional components such as an orchestrator or the dynamic nature of many containers.
 With a container cluster, we must consider metrics from the operating system, application, orchestrator, and containers.
 We refer to this as a metric explosion.
 So now we have loads of metrics that need to be gathered.
 There are also different ways to pull or scrape these metrics.